« Sort the seeds | Main | Storytellers wanted »

 About this blog

-• When I left Wall Street to live a different dream and help others live theirs, I learned that women in the U.S. may be placated, even pampered, but because we aren't dreaming, we are also desperate and depressed.
+• When I took a sabbatical from Wall Street to pursue a different dream and help others live theirs, I learned that women in the U.S. may be placated, even pampered, but because we aren't dreaming, we are also desperate and depressed.
 Drawing on a variety of sources, ranging from academic studies to pop culture, dare to dream encourages us to dream.
 And then to act on our dreams.

 Subscribe